6 Best Snake Plant Companions in Pots | Indoors and Outdoors

 Simply poke small succulents into the gaps to fill the pot.

-It is important to consider the light conditions, soil. fertilizer needs and water needs of the plants you pair with snake plants.
+It is important to consider the light conditions, soil, fertilizer and water needs of the plants you pair with snake plants.

 Light conditions